-Our league follows the State High School start date for the first practice.
+Fall practices start the second full week of August.
 Your coach will let you know the specific dates and times.

 The Mounds View 3rd - 6th Grade teams will play in the Metro East Youth Football League.
 This league includes teams from but not limited to Stillwater, Woodbury, East Ridge, Roseville, Irondale and Mounds View.
-They use a 11-man format.
+The 5th and 6th grade teams use an 11-man format and the 3rd and 4th grade use TackleBar and a 9-man format.

 The 7th -8th Grade play in the North Suburban League, which is an extension of the TCNYFL.

 No Removable cleats, spikes, or non-one-piece molded shoes allowed until 7th & 8th grade.

 The league provides game jerseys, game socks, footballs, referees and fields.

 The game jersey is the players to keep at the end of the season.

 It is the responsibility of the parents/guardians to provide quality